yingw787/tinydevcrm-mvp/WHY.md

 > it an API?
 Does part of the project include training and onboarding the
 > customer's developers once the product is ready to hand off?

+High-level deliverables:

+-   A client-side dashboard that can provide visibility into user data

+-

 ### 14. Who is the primary decision maker?

 > At the end of the day, who gets to make the final decisions?
 This ideally
 > should be one person, in order to avoid a decision paralysis or design by
 > committee.

+I am, period.

 ### 15. How might we best work together?